 c.
 Fair e.h. – There’s a lot going for you – with healthy beliefs & action patterns.
 Still some energy drains to be worked on

 b.
 Good e.h. – close to “the top of your game.”
-You add energy to the lives of others, & participating in any project is an asset.
-You also greatly benefit, when helping others by sharing knowledge & skills
+You add energy to the lives of others, & participation in any project is an asset.
+You greatly benefit too when helping others by sharing knowledge & skills

 🔅 “Constructing Artificial Emotions – A Design (thought) Experiment” – online games to bring up suppressed Es